JuliaApproximation/ApproxFun.jl/README.md

 There is also support for Fourier representations of functions on periodic intervals.
-Use FFun to ensure that the representation is periodic:
+Use `FFun` to ensure that the representation is periodic:

 	f = FFun(cos)

-The default domain is [й,�].
+The default domain is `[й,�]`.

-Differentiation is again accomplished with diff, so the following will be small:
+Differentiation is again accomplished with `diff`, so the following will be small:

 	norm(diff(f) + FFun(sin))